stallev/langs/texts/eng/b1b2/lessons_list/28-feelings-emotions.md

 ## Основной текст / Main Text

-Emma has always been very sensitive to her feelings and emotions, and she believes that understanding how we feel is one of the most important parts of being human.
-She loves to explore different tastes and flavors when she's cooking, and she's learned that the way food feels in her mouth - whether it's soft or hard, smooth or rough - can completely change how much she enjoys eating it.
+Emma has always been very sensitive to her *feel*ings and emotions, and she believes that understanding how we *feel* is one of the most important parts of being human.
+She *love*s to explore different *taste*s and *flavor*s when she's cooking, and she's learned that the way food *feel*s in her mouth - whether it's *soft* or *hard*, *smooth* or *rough* - can completely change how much she *enjoy*s eating it.

-Last weekend, Emma was cooking a special dinner for her friends, and she was trying to create the perfect balance of flavors.
-She wanted the dish to be savory but not too salty, and she added some spicy ingredients to give it a little heat.
-She was worried that the food might be too bitter or sour, but when her friends tasted it, they all said they loved it and appreciated the complex flavors.
+Last weekend, Emma was cooking a special dinner for her friends, and she was trying to create the perfect balance of *flavor*s.
+She wanted the dish to be *savory* but not too *salty*, and she added some *spicy* ingredients to give it a little heat.
+She was *worry*ing that the food might be too *bitter* or *sour*, but when her friends *taste*d it, they all said they *love*d it and *appreciate*d the complex *flavor*s.

-Emma has also learned to pay attention to the textures of different foods.
-She loves the smooth feel of chocolate melting in her mouth, but she also enjoys the rough texture of fresh bread.
-She's discovered that the way something feels when she touches it can affect her emotions - soft fabrics make her feel calm and comfortable, while rough surfaces can make her feel more alert and focused.
+Emma has also learned to pay attention to the *texture*s of different foods.
+She *love*s the *smooth* *feel* of chocolate melting in her mouth, but she also *enjoy*s the *rough* *texture* of *fresh* bread.
+She's discovered that the way something *feel*s when she *touch*es it can affect her emotions - *soft* fabrics make her *feel* calm and comfortable, while *rough* surfaces can make her *feel* more alert and focused.

-What Emma finds most fascinating is how smells and scents can trigger strong emotions and memories.
-The sweet fragrance of flowers reminds her of her grandmother's garden, while the fresh aroma of coffee in the morning makes her feel energized and ready to start the day.
-She's learned that some odors can make her feel happy and relaxed, while others can make her feel anxious or uncomfortable.
+What Emma finds most fascinating is how *smell*s and *scent*s can trigger strong emotions and memories.
+The *sweet* *fragrance* of flowers reminds her of her grandmother's garden, while the *fresh* *aroma* of coffee in the morning makes her *feel* energized and ready to start the day.
+She's learned that some *odor*s can make her *feel* happy and relaxed, while others can make her *feel* anxious or uncomfortable.
+She also *care*s deeply about how her cooking makes others *feel*.

 ## Дополнительные примеры / Additional Examples